 - Preview programmes, games, apps or classes before allowing kids to play with, use or attend them.

 - Supervise kids while they are in a virtual environment.
 This helps keep them safe online and provides a basis for future interaction.

 - Interact with kids about the programmes, games and apps they have used during the day.
 Find out what they have learned, and discuss! *see – this is MUCH easier if you have already supervised their time.

 - Search for options which are interactive and engaging, rather than those which simply require kids staring at a screen or mindlessly swiping.

 Alexi is very engaged in his online class.
 He is learning and communicating with his friends about animals.
 His drawing shows us what pet he wants – a pet crocodile. 😱

 Our programme, while it does use screens, is a high-quality, language learning program with interaction at it’s heart.
 We recommend parents use our program to help them interact with kids in English.

 This gives you access to our program.
 This includes songs, rhymes, stories, interactive games and worksheets to help introduce kids to English.
 In addition, you will be able to attend 2x 25 minute classes per week with one of our teachers to help introduce kids to the week’s target language.

 Find out more about our online programmes here

-To learn more about the Language Clubhouse accredited program please contact Becky Luoma, by phone: +358409114110 or by email: firstname.lastname@example.org
+To learn more about the Language Clubhouse accredited program please contact Becky Luoma, whatsapp: +358409114110 or by email: firstname.lastname@example.org